IuliiaNova/IuliiaNova/README.md

 ### Hi, I'm Iuliia Shikhanova👋

 ## About me
-I'm a FULL STACK developer.
-I'm passionate about  technology and its impact on our life!
+I'm a FULL STACK developer, passionate about  technology and its impact on our life!

 As a student at the [Assemble Institute of Technology](https://assemblerinstitute.com/) Assemble Institute of Technology, I've learned numerous technologies, including JavaScript, GIT, PHP, SQL, React, and Node.js.